MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W143 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring API - Developer Guide.md

 ]
 ```

 ## 6.22.
-Use Case 22: Create Performance Measurement Report
+Use Case 22: Create a Performance Measurement Report

 The execution of all types of Performance Monitoring Jobs results in the
 generation of Performance Measurement Reports, which deliver comprehensive
-performance collections to the Buyer/Client.
-In certain scenarios, performance
+performance or statistics collections to the Buyer/Client.
+In certain
-data can be collected without the need for prior provisioning of a Performance
+scenarios, performance data can be collected without the need for prior
-Job.
+provisioning of a Performance Job.
 This occurs under the following conditions:
 - When the Service Level Specification (SLS) is included in the Service Order
   request.
 - When passive statistics are automatically generated by the server.